She hadn’t expected to like him.

 Abby at this time was immersed in journalism (emphasis on activism), and yet her real love — still — was literature.
 She felt that summer, outside of school, that she was finally getting down to the real business of studying.
 Few things brought her greater satisfaction than the reading and writing of literary works.

-Also at this time, she’d become lovers with a girl her own age named Anna Marie, who was the first to read Abby’s book.
+Also at this time, she’d become lovers with a girl six years older than her named Anna Marie, who was the first to read Abby’s book.
 Anna Marie went crazy for it, and so she sent the manuscript, without Abby’s permission, to an erstwhile girlfriend who lived fifty miles north in the suburbs of Chicago, and who subsequently passed it along to the woman for whom she was interning.
 This woman’s name was Katherine Case.
-Four years previous, Katherine Case had started up a quirky newspaper that had rapidly developed a cult-like readership and the subject-matter of which was, as it said on the inside cover-page, “The beautiful to the bizarre, the near to the far, the far to the near, the cool to the queer.”
+Four years previous, Katherine Case had started up a quirky newspaper that had rapidly developed a cult-like readership and the subject-matter of which was, as it said on the inside cover-page, “The beautiful to the bizarre, the near to the far, the far to the near, the straight to the queer.”

 Katherine Case called Anna Marie as soon as she’d finished reading Abby’s manuscript and told her she wanted to publish it immediately.